mattbearman/supertramp/README.md

 Outputs an SVG of a square with initials in the center.
 Initials can either be passed in as `initials`, or extracted from the `name` argument.

 Background colour is chosen using a seeded random based on the initials, so the colour won't change on reload unless the initials also change.

+Text size will be dynamically adjusted to ensure they fit within the shape.
+There's no limit to how many initials an avatar can have, although three is probably the best maximum.

 ## Configuration